m-adams/mcp-server-elasticsearch/README.md

 > [!TIP]
 > Here are some natural language queries you can try with your MCP Client.

+### Read Operations
 * "What indices do I have in my Elasticsearch cluster?"
 * "Show me the field mappings for the 'products' index."
 * "Find all orders over $500 from last month."
 * "Which products received the most 5-star reviews?"

+### Write Operations
+* "Create a new index called 'customer-feedback' with text fields for comments and keyword fields for product IDs."
+* "Add this customer review to the feedback index: {review text and rating}."
+* "Create a template for logs that includes timestamp and severity fields."
+* "Create a new customer-logs index based on the logs template."

+### User Preference Operations
+* "Remember that this user prefers technical explanations with code examples."
+* "Store the user's preference for concise communication with confidence 0.9."
+* "What preferences do we have for user123?"
+* "What communication style does this user prefer?"

 ## How It Works